traefik-workshops/traefik-azure-arc-jumpstart-drops/5-oauth2/README.md

-# Multi-cluster API Management with Traefik Hub
+# Multi-cluster application security with OAuth2, Microsoft Entra ID and Traefik

 ## Overview

-This drop demonstrates how to enable automatic HTTPS for your services using Traefik's Let's Encrypt integration.
+This drop demonstrates how to enable OAuth2 with Traefik and Microsoft Entra ID to manage and secure your applications.
+It extends the previous drops by adding application security capabilities to the Traefik Airlines application.

+Traefik can support any Oauth2.0 compliant Identity Provider.
+In this drop we will use Microsoft Entra ID as the Identity Provider.

+The terraform scirpt will create a Microsoft Entra ID application and a group for each user type.
+The group will be used to assign the appropriate permissions to the user type.
+This will allow us to control access to the applications based on the user type with Traefik.

 ## Prerequisites